centesiman/centesiman.github.io/pages/writeups/forest.md

 INFO: Done in 00M 22S
 ```

 Then we will import this to BloodHound and look for ways to escalate privilege.
-If we check what groups we our owned user is Account Operators group.
+If we check in what groups our user is part of, we see that he is in the **Account Operators** group.

 ![Untitled](/images/blood.png)

-This groups hash a GenericAll Relationship with **Exchange Windows Permissions**, what means that we can add any user to thath group, in addition we can create new domain users, since we are part of Domain Operators.
+This group has a GenericAll relationship with **Exchange Windows Permissions**, what means that we can add any user to that group, actually GenericAll relationship gives us full access over that group.
+In addition we can create new domain users, since we are part of Account Operators.
 Members of **Exchange Windows Permission** can control the rights and add new permissions to users in the domain since they have the relationship **WriteDacl** with the whole domain.

 - First we create a new user